 How to Make Beef Stew

 2. In a large Dutch oven, heat 1 tablespoon of the oil over medium-high heat.
-Add half of the beef to the pot and cook, stirring occasionally, until browned all over, about 5 minutes.
+Add half of the beef to the large pot and cook, stirring occasionally, until browned all over, about 5 minutes.

 4. Add the remaining 1 tablespoon of oil to the pot.
 Add the onion, garlic, and vinegar.